nikoken/pgo-exercises-1/README.md

 ## Project Purpose
-The purpose of this repository is to demonstrate basic proficiency in Git version control and GitHub workflow as outlined in the PGO Exercises 1 curriculum[cite: 9, 13].
+The purpose of this repository is to demonstrate basic proficiency in Git version control and GitHub workflow as outlined in the PGO Exercises 1 curriculum.

 Key learning objectives included:
 * Initializing a local repository and managing the staging area